Updated Spring 2021

 These big-box stores have networks of installers.

 Usually finished with aluminum oxide infused polyurethane and cured under UV lights, these are typically very well tolerated once cured.
 I consider this to be a safe product even for the chemically sensitive.
 Test it first.
-It is close to 0-VOC.
+It is close to zero-VOC.

 This finish has two main benefits, not having to finish it in house and the finish partially blocks the wood odor.

-Install of Hardwood
+Installation of Hardwood

 ii.
 Polished Concrete